Cheddar, Somerset: History

 The village of Cheddar had been important during the Roman and Saxon eras.
 There was a royal palace at Cheddar during the Saxon period, which was used on three occasions in the 10th century to host the Witenagemot.
 The ruins of the palace were excavated in the 1960s.
 They are located on the grounds of the Kings of Wessex Academy, together with a 14th-century chapel dedicated to St. Columbanus.
 Roman remains have also been uncovered at the site.
 Cheddar was listed in the Domesday Book of 1086 as Cedre.

 As early as 1130 AD, the Cheddar Gorge was recognised as one of the "Four wonders of England".
 Historically, Cheddar's source of wealth was farming and cheese making for which it was famous as early as 1170 AD.
 In the post-Conquest period, Cheddar emerges as a member of Somerset's Winterstoke Hundred.
 However, Frank Thorn has suggested that at a far earlier period, Cheddar lay at the centre of its own small hundred, and that it acted as the head place (or caput) of a coherent group of three hundreds, namely Cheddar itself, Winterstoke and Bempstone (the latter containing Brent and Wedmore).

-The manor of Cheddar was deforested in 1337 and Bishop Ralph was granted a licence by the King to create a hunting forest.
+In 1337, the manor of Cheddar was disafforested, removing it from the jurisdiction of the royal Forest of Mendip and transferring full control to Bishop Ralph.

 As early as 1527 there are records of watermills on the river.
 In the 17th and 18th centuries, there were several watermills which ground corn and made paper, with 13 mills on the Yeo at the peak, declining to seven by 1791 and just three by 1915.
 In the Victorian era it also became a centre for the production of clothing.
 The last mill, used as a shirt factory, closed in the early 1950s.

 William Wilberforce saw the poor conditions of the locals when he visited Cheddar in 1789.
 He inspired Hannah More in her work to improve the conditions of the Mendip miners and agricultural workers.
 In 1801, 4400 acre of common land were enclosed under the Cheddar Inclosure Act 1795 (35 Geo.
 3. c.
 39 Pr.).

 Cheddar remained a more dispersed dairy-farming village until the advent of tourism and the arrival of the railway in the Victorian era.
 Tourism of the Cheddar gorge and caves began with the opening of the Cheddar Valley Railway in 1869.

 Cheddar, its surrounding villages and specifically the gorge has been subject to flooding.
 In the Chew Stoke flood of 1968 the flow of water washed large boulders down the gorge, washed away cars, and damaged the cafe and the entrance to Gough's Cave.